Milkado/go-migrations/README.md

 ```

 ### Features
-- Migration files as you like
+- Migration files as you like (raw sql or builder)
 - Monitor connection pool
 - Health checks
 - Name validation to ensure pattern is followed
+- Full fledged sql builder (to add more database support)

+### Drawbacks
+- Every new migration created needs a new build (from using go files)
+    - Future mitigation: use a separate build to generate migration files

 ### TODO
 - [ ] Environment variables support